Calcium(Ca) Electron Configuration and Orbital Diagram

 Ans: 20 electrons.

-How do you write the electron configuration for calcium?
+How do you write the full electron configuration for calcium?

 How many valence electrons does calcium have?